-Environmental Defense Fund is working with fishermen and other partners in New England to help make sure the cod fishery doesn’t become merely a part of history.
-We are advocating for 100% monitoring of the commercial groundfish fishery through a well-designed and cost-effective electronic monitoring program, and better reporting and accountability from the recreational fleet.
+Environmental Defense Fund is working to help make sure the cod fishery doesn’t become merely a part of history.
+We are advocating for effective monitoring of the commercial groundfish fishery through a well-designed and cost-effective electronic monitoring program.

 Through these efforts, we are seeking to help fishermen weather this crisis and find a way to make sure that cod and the rest of our groundfish fishery remain a part of New England for years to come.